USF-HII/usf-hii.github.io/index.md

 In partnership with [USF Research Computing](http://www.usf.edu/it/research-computing/) HII offers a High Performance Computing Cluster for Bioinformatics research to its faculty, staff and external partners.

-The cluster utilizies the [Slurm Workload Manager](http://slurm.schedmd.com), a popular High Performance Scheduler utilized by many national laboratories including [LLNL](https://www.llnl.gov/).
+The cluster utilizes the [Slurm Workload Manager](http://slurm.schedmd.com), a popular High Performance Scheduler utilized by many national laboratories including [LLNL](https://www.llnl.gov/).

 #### Cluster Documentation